 Art.
 4 – Terms, conditions of the competition and selection phase

-The documentaries and short films will be viewed and selected by a commission composed of experts indicated by the Board that is responsible for the realization of the Festival.
-The works selected for the XI Human Rights Film Festival of Naples will be scheduled and projected, with appropriate publicity and promotion, subject to communication to the authors.
+The documentaries and short films will be viewed and selected by a commission composed of experts indicated by the Festival Board.
+The selected works of the XIII Naples Human Rights Film Festival will be programmed and projected online, with appropriate advertising and promotion previously communicated to the authors.

-Each author / author can send more works but can then participate in the competition with only one work selected for each section of the competition, at the discretion of the selection commission.
+Each author may submit a number of works but subsequently may participate with only one work selected for each section of the competition, at the discretion of the Selection Commission.

-The authors of the selected works will be contacted in time to send the film in the necessary support for the screening.
+The authors of the selected works will be contacted in time to send the film in the necessary format for the screening.

-The authors of the selected works must provide (if not already present) the Italian subtitles of the films by November 10, 2019, otherwise they will be excluded from the competition.
+The authors of the selected works must provide (if not already present) Italian subtitles for the films by November 1, 2021, under penalty of exclusion from the competition.

 Art.
 5 – Competition results and prizes

-The works admitted to the official selection of the XI edition of the Human Rights Film Festival of Naples will be definitively evaluated by a Jury of Experts composed of a maximum of 5 members chosen among directors, journalists, cinema experts and personalities from the world of culture and Human rights.
-The selection of the members of the Jury will be made public through various communication channels (press, internet media, radio …).
+Works admitted to the official selection of the XIII edition of the Naples Human Rights Film Festival will be evaluated by a jury of experts composed of a maximum of 5 members chosen among directors, journalists, cinema experts and personalities from the world of culture and Human Rights.
+The selection of the jury members will be made public through various communication channels (press, internet media, radio …).

-In addition, the Internal Selection Committee will assign a Special Mention to the memory of Vittorio Arrigoni and Juliano Mer Khamis to the work that, with courage, passion and independence, will bring to light situations and marginal stories capable of outlining unusual spaces of struggle for a modern civil activism, also through the use of communicative methods and experimental forms of language.
+The Internal Selection Committee will assign a Special Mention named in memory of Vittorio Arrigoni and Juliano Mer Khamis to the work that, with courage, passion and independence, brings to light marginal situations and marginal stories depicting unusual experiences in the struggle for modern civil activism, through the use of experimental forms of communication and language.

-A Popular Jury will be formed in collaboration with the main media and with the partners of the Festival (universities, schools, associations, organizations, etc.) with the task of assigning a Special Mention to a work among those in competition in the Human Rights sections Doc and Human Rights Short.
+In collaboration with the Festival partners (universities, schools, associations, organizations, etc.), a jury will be formed with the task of assigning a Special Mention (“Platea Diffusa“) to a work among those in competition in the Human Rights Doc and Human Rights Short sections.

-The winners of the “Human Rights Doc” and “Human Rights Short” sections will be awarded with the participation, even out of competition, in one of the Festivals connected to the Human Rights Film Festival in Naples and with a cash prize of 500 euros, for the purpose to contribute to the dissemination of works in some of the most qualified contexts of Human Rights Cinema.
+The winning films in the sections “Human Rights Doc” and “Human Rights Short” will also be given the opportunity to participate in one of the Festivals linked to the Naples Human Rights Film Festival in order to contribute to the diffusion of the works in some of the most notable contexts of Human Rights Cinema.

-At the winning films and films that will receive the Arrigoni-Mer Khamis Special Mention, the Mention of the Popular Jury and the Special Mention of the Young Jury will be offered the promotion within the framework of the Human Rights Film Network and in the network of Festivals of the Suspended Coffee, after presentation by the authors of suitable copies with subtitles in English or in Italy, as well as in the cinema and activism circuits of the Human Rights Film Festival of Naples.
+The winning films and films which receive a Special Mention Arrigoni Mer-Khamis will be offered promotion within the framework of the Human Rights Film Network and the Network of the Suspended Coffee Festival after presentation by the authors of suitable copies with subtitles in English or Italian, as well as in the cinema and activism circuits of the Naples Human Rights Film Festival.

-The commission of experts will be able to identify works to be screened out of competition in particular contexts such as Prisons, Educational Institutes, Universities and other centers of cultural aggregation during the XI edition of the Human Rights Film Festival of Naples, in the context of special events aimed at training the public and to promote and disseminate film and audiovisual culture on human rights.
+The commission of experts will identify works to be screened outside the competition in particular contexts such as prisons, schools, universities and other cultural aggregation centers during the XIII edition of the Naples Human Rights Film Festival, in the context of special events aimed at training the public and to promote and disseminate the cinematographic and audiovisual culture on human rights.

 Art.
 7 – Clauses

-Authors and producers implicitly authorize, upon registration, the use and dissemination of 90 seconds of their work for the promotion of the Festival.
-Admission to the Festival implies the transfer, without a counterpart, of the rights to reproduce photography or excerpts from the film for a maximum duration of 3 minutes, intended for the promotion of the Festival in the press, television and the Web.
+Admission to the Festival implies the transfer, without a counterpart, of the reproduction rights of photography or extracts from the film for a maximum duration of 3 minutes, intended for the promotion of the Festival through the media, television and the Web.

-The subscriber is responsible for the truthfulness of the data contained which, in the event of selection, will be used in the Festival’s promotional and communication materials (catalog, website, press releases, etc.)
+The subscriber is responsible for the truthfulness of the data contained which, in the event of selection, will be used in the Festival’s promotional and communication materials (catalogue, website, press releases, etc.)

-This regulation is signed and uploaded, together with the required attachments, on the FILMFREEWAY.COM platform
+These regulations have been signed and uploaded along with the required attachments, on the

-In the event of disputes, the Court of Naples will have jurisdiction.
+In case of disputes, the Court of Naples will have jurisdiction.

-Personal data will be processed in accordance with the law 31/12/1996 n ° 675 and subsequent modifications and additions.
+Personal data will be processed according to the provisions of law 12/31/1996 No. 675 including subsequent amendments and additions.